centangle/attendance-management-system/README.md

 School & Attendance Management System (SAMS) is developed as mobile and web based application.
 SAMS users’ can access their relevant information from anywhere and stay in contact with campus activities.

-* The main functions of MSIS are mentioned below:
+* The main functions of SAMS are mentioned below:
 * Semester wise result of Student(s)
 * Course and Teacher assessment
 * Assignment, Lecture, Quizzes, Attendance